PrincetonUniversity/GPEC/docs/outputs.rst

 Output Files
 ============

-The IPEC outputs are entirely specified by flags (bool types t or f) set in the IPEC_output section of IPEC.in.
+The GPEC outputs are entirely specified by flags (bool types t or f) set in the GPEC_output section of GPEC.in.
 All outputs are ASCII files, and can be grouped into two major categories.

 ASCII File Outputs
 ------------------

-A number of the flag options in IPEC.in instruct IPEC to output ASCII file data.
+A number of the flag options in GPEC.in instruct GPEC to output ASCII file data.
 Some of these outputs are always available.
 Some, however, require a input error field instead of a hard coded harmonic_flag call.
 Both groups are listed in detail here.

 Outputs Always Available

-These IPEC outputs can always be obtained from a equil.bin file output from DCON.
+These GPEC outputs can always be obtained from a equil.bin file output from DCON.

-IPEC_response_n#.out
+GPEC_response_n#.out

     **Flag** resp_flag

     **Info** Energy for DCON eigenmodes and stability indices.
 Eigenvalues and eigenvectors for vacuum and plasma inductance (virtual casing currents to fields), plasma permeability (external fields to total fields), and plasma reluctance.

-IPEC_singcoup_matrix_n#.out
+GPEC_singcoup_matrix_n#.out

     **Flag** singcoup_flag

     **Info** The coupling matrix to resonant fields, coupling matrix to singular currents, and to island half-widths is given for each rational surface within the plasma (q=2, 3, etc) for each surface the real and imaginary coupling constants are given for each poloidal mode number on the control surface.

-IPEC_singcoup_svd_n#.out
+GPEC_singcoup_svd_n#.out

     **Flag** singcoup_flag

-    **Info** The SVD singular values (s) and eigen vectors for each coupling matrix in IPEC_singcoup_matrix_n#.out.
+    **Info** The SVD singular values (s) and eigen vectors for each coupling matrix in GPEC_singcoup_matrix_n#.out.
 Large s corresponds to large amplification, with the largest (most important mode) listed at the top.
 The results should be dotted with the unweighted normal field spectrum to give physical meaning.

 Outputs Available When Error Field is Provided

-These outputs are only available when an external error field file is provided as an input to IPEC.
-This means IPEC.in must have the data_flag turned on and a infile specified.
+These outputs are only available when an external error field file is provided as an input to GPEC.
+This means GPEC.in must have the data_flag turned on and a infile specified.

-IPEC_control_n#.out
+GPEC_control_n#.out

     **Flag**

     **Info** The Plasma response for an external perturbation on the control surface.
 This includes the vacuum energy, surface energy, plasma energy, real and imaginary vacuum input \mathbf{B}_{in} and total field on plasma boundary\mathbf{B}_{out}as a function of poloidal mode number.

-IPEC_singfld_n#.out
+GPEC_singfld_n#.out

     **Flag** singfld_flag